 Archiving web pages

-However, there are some cases where the Wayback Machine isn’t able to crawl pages, such as if the page is gated behind a confirmation prompt (“confirm you’re 18 years old to enter”) or if the page requires you to log in.
+Occasionally, you’ll find a website that the Wayback Machine isn’t able to crawl, usually because it’s behind a confirmation prompt (“Confirm you’re 18 years old to enter”) or if the page requires you to log in.

-For these cases, there’s an alternative approach to including archives of web pages in an artifact.
+For these cases, there’s an alternate approach to including archives of web pages in an artifact.

 The solution